 New Zealand is the only country where tennis great Roger Federer has played and failed to win a set, let alone a match.
-Cameron McMillan went in search of what happened that day.
+In 2016, the Herald's Cameron McMillan went in search of what happened that day.
+This is the piece he filed in January that year.

 These are the facts: We know the match took place on January 10, 2000, on court six at the Auckland Tennis Centre on Stanley Street.
 It was the opening day of the Heineken Open.